-In our opinion, the financial statements give a true and fair view of the company's financial position at 31 December 2019 and of the results of the company's operations for the financial year 1 January - 31 December 2019.
+In my opinion, the financial statements give a true and fair view of the company's financial position at 31 December 2019 and of the results of the company's operations for the financial year 29 May - 31 December 2019.

-In our opinion, management's review includes a fair review of the matters dealt with in the management's review.
+In my opinion, management's review includes a fair review of the matters dealt with in the management's review.